Technologicat/unpythonic/doc/macros.md

 After macro expansion completes, ``let_syntax`` has zero runtime overhead; it completely disappears in macro expansion.

+The `expr` and `block` operators, if used, must be macro-imported.
+They may only appear in `with expr` and `with block` subforms at the top level of a `with let_syntax` or `with abbrev`.
+In any invalid position, `expr` and `block` are both considered a syntax error at macro expansion time.

 <details>
 <summary> There are two kinds of substitutions: </summary>